Context in LLMs: What Determines It, What It Costs, and What Actually Works

 Even models with "long context" show a U-shaped retrieval curve:

 Softmax attention distributes probability mass.
-Over long sequences, the middle tokens get starved — neither benefiting from primacy nor recency bias.
+Over long sequences, the middle tokens get starved because they don't benefit from primacy or recency bias.

 Problem 3: Effective vs. Claimed Context